 Listen to This Article:

 So you’ve got your heart set on being an executive chef.
-But you know there will be several stops along the way that may prepare you for the role of head chef in a food service establishment.
+But you know there will be several stops along the way that may prepare you for the role of head chef.
 One of those landmark roles in the brigade de cuisine is the sous chef.

 What Is a Sous Chef?

-The word “sous” is French for “under” and “chef” originally translates as “chief”—so a sous chef is second-in-command to the executive chef or chef de cuisine.
-Large hotels, convention centers, and high-volume restaurants may have many sous chefs working a line, whereas smaller restaurants would usually have one kitchen lead and one sous chef operating between that lead and the rest of the staff.
+The word “sous” is French for “under” and “chef” originally translates as “chief”—so a sous chef is second-in-command to the executive chef.
+Large hotels, convention centers, and high-volume restaurants may have many sous chefs, whereas smaller restaurants would usually have one kitchen lead and one sous chef operating between that lead and the rest of the staff.

 The brigade de cuisine is a hierarchical system that was originally invented by Georges Auguste Escoffier and it involves collaboration between many moving parts.
 The sous chef de cuisine is essentially the second most important job in the kitchen.